-3.9.5 immediately notify us of the termination of employment of any member of your Authorized Workforce, or of your withdrawal of authorization for any such person to access the Services.
+3.9.5 immediately revoke the credentials of any terminated member of your Authorized Workforce used to access our Services, notify us of the termination of employment of any member of your Authorized Workforce, or of your withdrawal of authorization for any such person to access the Services.

 3.10 Personal Health Record.
 You may make available to your patients portions of their medical records through a web-based personal health record portal that we operate on your behalf (a “Recoveree Portal“).
 You are responsible for granting Recoveree Portal access privileges to your patients, either on an individual basis or for your entire patient population.
 You are solely responsible for the information that you make available through a Recoveree Portal.
 Health information included in Recoveree Portals will be held and administered by us on your behalf subject to the terms of this Agreement and our business associate obligations stated in Section 9.

 3.11 Forums.
 We may offer forums for the exchange of information among our users .
 If you choose to participate in these forums, you will comply with all applicable forum rules.
 In particular, you understand that we do not assure the accuracy, reliability, confidentiality or security of information made available through the use of such forums.
 You acknowledge that any information you post in a forum is available to the public, and may result in your receiving communications from others outside of our site.
 You are responsible for safeguarding the privacy of your and your patients’ personal information when you participate in forums, discussion groups and the like.
 You agree not to disclose individually identifiable health information through such forums.